ClickHouse/ClickHouse/docs/en/interfaces/mysql.md

 If there is a native driver available (e.g., [DBeaver](../integrations/dbeaver)), it is always preferred to use it instead of the MySQL interface.
 Additionally, while most of the MySQL language clients should work fine, MySQL interface is not guaranteed to be a drop-in replacement for a codebase with existing MySQL queries.

+If your use case involves a particular tool that does not have a native ClickHouse driver, and you would like to use it via the MySQL interface and you found certain incompatibilities - please [create an issue](https://github.com/ClickHouse/ClickHouse/issues) in the ClickHouse repository.

 ## Enabling the MySQL Interface On ClickHouse Cloud

 1. After creating your ClickHouse Cloud Service, on the credentials screen, select the MySQL tab